 Domain 3: Asset Security

-Domain 3 of our official CISSP training seminar focuses on the implementation and management of security engineering processes by using secure design principles.
+Asset Security is the third domain reviewed in this course.
+It focuses on the implementation and management of security engineering processes by using secure design principles.

-CISSP Domain 3 Lessons
+Domain 3 Lessons

 - Engineering Processes Using Secure Design Principles

 - Fundamental Concepts of Security Models

 - Security Architectures, Designs, and Solution Elements Vulnerabilities

 - Site and Facility Design Secure Principles

 - Physical Security (Design and Implement)

 Domain 4 focuses on the network architecture, transmission methods, transport protocols, control devices, and the security measures used to maintain the confidentiality, integrity and availability of information transmitted over both private and public communication networks.

 - Secure Network Architecture Designs (ex.
 IP & Non-IP Protocols, Segmentation)